 If you clicked on this article hoping to keep more of your money, then you came to the wrong place.
 Money buys everything we need, and a lot of the enjoyment in our lives.
 It can also, however, buy a better world.
 That’s a use of money we seldom engage in.
 If you’re curious about how you can use money to improve global conditions, just by the way you live your life, then we’ve got some answers.
 For now, forget about getting more money.
-Instead, consider putting your money to better use.
+Instead, consider putting your money to better use with ESG investing.

 Give More Away